Chapter 31. Reproductive System

 ⑴ Fertilization Process of Sea Urchin: Sea urchins are frequently used as models for fertilization.

 ① 1st.
-No species specificity.
+Attraction (chemoattraction): this step shows no species specificity.

 ○ 1st - 1st.
 Oocyte releases resact molecules into its surroundings.